-- 119 BUSINESS ENGLISH 3 credits Fundamentals of English language with emphasis on grammatical correctness, acceptable usage, spelling and punctuation.
-Limited writing primarily involves choice of precise words and effective sentence structure with some attention to paragraph development. - 121 INTRODUCTION TO OFFICE PROCEDURES 3 credits Prerequisite: Basic touch typing skills and 2540:143.
-Introduction to concepts regarding role of office worker, human relations, communications, productivity, reference materials, technological advances in processing information and employment opportunities. - 143 MICROSOFT WORD: BEGINNING 2 credits Prerequisite: Basic touch typing skills.
-Introduction to word processing software and personal computers as a tool for personal and business communications using Microsoft Word software. - 144 MICROSOFT WORD: ADVANCED 2 credits Prerequisite: 2540:143 or permission.
-Intermediate and advanced skills of Microsoft Word to include tables, importation of spreadsheets, outlines, advanced file management, macros, merges, labels and graphics. - 241 INFORMATION MANAGEMENT 3 credits Prerequisite: 2540:143 or equivalent.
+119 BUSINESS ENGLISH

+Fundamentals of English language with emphasis on grammatical correctness, acceptable usage, spelling and punctuation.
+Limited writing primarily involves choice of precise words and effective sentence structure with some attention to paragraph development.

+INTRODUCTION TO OFFICE PROCEDURES Prerequisite: Basic touch typing skills and 2540:143.
+Introduction to concepts regarding role of office worker, human relations, communications, productivity, reference materials, technological advances in processing information and employment opportunities.

+123 MICROSOFT OUTLOOK

+Prerequisite: placement by adviser.
+An introduction to Microsoft Outlook software.
+Students will learn how to use Outlook for e-mail, contacts, calendaring, making appointments, and instant messaging.

+136 SPEECH RECOGNITION TECHNOLOGY

+Prerequisite: placement by adviser.
+Course will present the features of speech-recognition software to assist students to increase their productivity at computer tasks while improving their communication skills.

+138 PROJECT MANAGEMENT

+Prerequisite: placement by adviser.
+Introductory course that examines elements of projects and project management terminology.
+Also provides an understanding of Microsoft Project software for managing and evaluating projects.

+MICROSOFT WORD: BEGINNING

+Introduction to word processing software and personal computers as a tool for personal and business communications using Microsoft Word software.

+MICROSOFT WORD: ADVANCED

+Prerequisite: 2540:143 or permission.
+Intermediate and advanced skills of Microsoft Word to include tables, importation of spreadsheets, outlines, advanced file management, macros, merges, labels and graphics.

+241 INFORMATION MANAGEMENT

+Prerequisite: 2540:143 or equivalent.
 Study of creation, classification, encoding, transmission, storage, retention, transfer and disposition of information.
-Computer filing procedures are taught using database management software. - 243 INTERNSHIP 2-3 credits Prerequisite: Permission of instructor.
+Computer filing procedures are taught using database management software.

+INTERNSHIP 243

+Prerequisite: Permission of instructor.
 Work experience in an office environment integrated with instruction on information management systems.
-Sharing of knowledge gained during internship in on-campus seminars. - 253 ADVANCED WORD PROCESSING 3 credits Prerequisite: 2540:144 or 151 or equivalent.
+Sharing of knowledge gained during internship in on-campus seminars.

+ADVANCED WORD PROCESSING 253

+Prerequisite: 2540:144 or 151 or equivalent.
 To increase student's ability to do office-style production keyboarding with minimal supervision.
 Advanced word processing techniques are taught.
 Minimum requirement: 50 words a minute with a maximum of 5 errors for 5 minutes.

-263 PROFESSIONAL COMMUNICATION AND PRESENTATIONS
+PROFESSIONAL COMMUNICATION 263 AND PRESENTATIONS

-AND PRESENTATIONS 3 credits Prerequisite: 2020:121or permission.
+Prerequisite: 2020:121or permission.
 Application of the principles of communication in speeches, business presentations, group discussions, and business documents.

+DESKTOP PUBLISHING 271

-- 271 DESKTOP PUBLISHING 3 credits Corequisite: 2540:140 or permission.
+Corequisite: 2540:140 or permission.
 Desktop publishing software used to create printed materials such as newsletters, brochures, business forms, and resumes.
+Course addresses design/layout decision and editing for the office worker.

+MICROSOFT POWERPOINT 273

-Course addresses design/layout decision and editing for the office worker. - 273 MICROSOFT POWERPOINT 2 credits Prerequisite: 140 or 143 or permission. lintroduction to the basic principles of preparation, design, and organization necessary to produce exciting and effective PowerPoint presentations using Microsoft PowerPoint. - 279 LEGAL OFFICE PROCEDURES 4 credits Prerequisite: 2540:121, 144.
-Provides an understanding of various facets of the law, when and how to use documents, important legal procedures and typical office routine. - 281 EDITING/PROOFREADING/TRANSCRIPTION 3 credits Prerequisites: 2540:119 and 144, or 151.
-Editing and proofreading skills emphasized on the transcription of taped dictation, processing of rough-draft manuscripts, and drafting of original documents. - 282 MEDICAL MACHINE TRANSCRIPTION 3 credits Prerequisite: 2540:256.
+Prerequisite: 140 or 143 or permission. lintroduction to the basic principles of preparation, design, and organization necessary to produce exciting and effective PowerPoint presentations using Microsoft PowerPoint.

+LEGAL OFFICE PROCEDURES 279

+Prerequisite: 2540:121, 144.
+Provides an understanding of various facets of the law, when and how to use documents, important legal procedures and typical office routine.

+EDITING/PROOFREADING/TRANSCRIPTION 281

+Prerequisites: 2540:119 and 144, or 151.
+Editing and proofreading skills emphasized on the transcription of taped dictation, processing of rough-draft manuscripts, and drafting of original documents.

+MEDICAL MACHINE TRANSCRIPTION 282

+Prerequisite: 2540:256.
 Introduction to medical terminology.
 Emphasis on meaning, pronunciation, spelling and application of common medical terms, abbreviations, stems and suffixes as related to the human body in computerized transcription.
-Speed, accuracy, and proofreading skills emphasized. - 289 CAREER DEVELOPMENT FOR BUSINESS 3 credits PROFESSIONALS Fundamentals of job search technique, professional image development and personal and interpersonal dynamics within the business environment.
+Speed, accuracy, and proofreading skills emphasized.

+289 CAREER DEVELOPMENT FOR BUSINESS 3 credits PROFESSIONALS

+Fundamentals of job search technique, professional image development and personal and interpersonal dynamics within the business environment.

 290 SPECIAL TOPICS: OFFICE ADMINISTRATION .5-3 credits (May be repeated for a total of four credits) Prerequisite: Permission.
-Selected topics or subject areas of interest in office administration.
+Selected topics or subject areas of interest in office administra-

-COMPUTER NETWORK ENGINEERING TECHNOLOGY 2600:
+COMPUTER NETWORK ENGINEERING TECHNOLOGY